Holomorphic curves in exploded manifolds: virtual fundamental class: Tropical completion

 where the sum is over the different inclusions $\iota$ of connected components of $ O_{k}\tc p$.
 Noting that each $\iota^{*}$ is surjective and measure preserving then gives

 which implies Claim \ref{local K int}.

-In the case that $\theta$ is closed, the above equality holds regardless of any choices made in the construction of $[\mathcal K]$ and $[\mathcal K\tc p]$ because these integrals do not depend on such choices.
+In the case that $\theta$ is closed, (\ref{lki}) holds regardless of any choices made in the construction of $[\mathcal K]$ and $[\mathcal K\tc p]$ because these integrals do not depend on such choices.
 It remains to prove the analogous statement for pushforwards: